crhomere/LibraShare/README.md

 ### 3. Book Checkout

-- Identify the nearest physical book to the requesting user using the Google Maps API.
+- Identify the nearest physical book to the requesting user using the Google Maps Platform.
 - Facilitate book transfer between users by updating the book's ownership in the database.
 - Enforce a two-week waiting period before a checked-out book can be checked out again.